haystack-hq/cli/docs/source/guides/index.md

 ---

-## stack remove
+## terminate

 ```
-$ hs stack remove
+$ hs terminate --help

-Usage: log [options] or rm [options]
+  Usage: terminate|rm [options]

-  Stop and remove a stack.

-  Note: This can not be undone.
-No files from your mounts will be removed, you will need to remove them manually.
+  Terminate a stack

   Options:

-    -i, --identifier [value]	The stack identifier.
-If omitted the stack in the current directory will be used
+    -i, --identifier <name>  name of stack.
+If omitted, the stack from the current folder will be used
-    -h, --help 					Print usage information
+    -h, --help               output usage information

 ```